WHAT’S KEEPING YOU

 It goes without saying that if you want to get ahead in the creative writing world, then consider the important element of investing in yourself.
-Take the time to engage in up to date instruction on the new world of publishing and film, and if you are really interested in writing your dream, then send me an email at: firstname.lastname@example.org
+Take the time to engage in up to date instruction on the new world of publishing and film, and if you are really interested in writing your dream, or in becoming a better writer in general settings, then send me an email at: firstname.lastname@example.org

 What are you waiting for?
 Write Your Dream!